 Increasing the Rate of Progress for Struggling Readers

-Topics include diagnostic reading assessments, necessary core classroom practices, strategies for small group instruction or one-on-one conferences, school wide program analysis, quality technology enhancements, effectiveness of reading interventions programs, the study of standardized test reading as a genre, summer reading program possibilities as well as learning from teachers, schools and districts that have made marked gains.
+Topics include simplified diagnostic reading assessments, necessary core classroom practices, strategic small group instruction and one-on-one conferences, school wide program analysis, quality technology enhancements, effective reading intervention programs, inexpensive and highly effective summer reading programs as well as learning from teachers, schools and districts that have made marked gains.

 Participants will walk away with action plans for classroom and school wide change.